joel16/3DSident/README.md

 ![3DSident Banner](http://i.imgur.com/HPWNgmz.png)

-Originally created by wolfvak - It was initially intended to be a small application for the Nintendo 3DS to check your current FIRM and OS version.

-I decided to fork this project, and added additional info similar to PSPident, hence the name 3DSident.
+ctr_vercheck was originally created by wolfvak - It was initially intended to be a small application for the Nintendo 3DS to check your current FIRM and OS version only.
+I decided to fork this project, and added additional device info similar to PSPident, hence the name 3DSident.

 # Features:
 - Current kernel, FIRM and system version detection.